jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 3: 75-99
 4: 100

 We found that the dataset entries in the party genre exist exclusively in classes 0-2.
-We opted to normalize the dataset with a default MinMaxScaler() from 0 to 1, and at this stage, our data was fit for modeling.
+We computed log transforms of various features for feature expansion, and opted to normalize the dataset with a default MinMaxScaler() from 0 to 1, and at this stage, our data was fit for modeling.